MicrosoftDocs/ATADocs/ATPDocs/investigate-entity.md

 To access an entity profile page, click on the name of the entity, such as a username, in the suspicious activity timeline.
 You can also see a mini-version of the entity profile in the suspicious activity page by hovering over the entity name.

 The entity profile lets you view entity activities, view directory data, and view lateral movement paths for the entity.
-For more information, see [Investigating entity profiles ](entity-profiles.md).
+For more information, see [Understanding entity profiles ](entity-profiles.md).

 ## Check entity tags